robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Degree centrality is the number of direct connections an individual has to other individuals in a network layer.
 Graph strength is the degree weighted by the strength of association, in this case SRI, in each layer.
-Extending degree centrality to multiple layers, we calculated multidegree, the sum of degree centrality of individuals across layers (Berlingerio et al. 2012; Kivela et al. 2014).
+We calculated multidegree, the sum of degree centrality of individuals across layers, an extension of degree centrality to multiple layers (Berlingerio et al. 2012; Kivela et al. 2014).
 Finally, we measured the similarity of layers by calculating edge overlap.
 Edge overlap is defined as the proportion of edges present in each network layer out of all observed edges (Battiston, Nicosia and Latora 2014).
 Network metrics were calculated using the R packages `igraph` (Csardi and Nepusz 2006), `asnipe` (Farine 2019), `spatsoc` (Robitaille, Webber and Vander Wal 2019) and `data.table` (Dowle and Srinivasan 2019).

 ## Varying scale in multilayer networks